surveycorps/e_apro/README.md

 - motor is a motor driver with F2V converters
 - powers provides power regulator based off LM3478
 - apro_lib contains all the custom symbols and footprints used
+- eagle contains the files for connecting the various breakoutboards